Telestai-Project/telestai/doc/translation_process.md

 Currently updating strings in Transifex requires a manual upload of the updated src/qt/locale/telestai_en.ts.
 This can easily be automated in the future.

-Multiple language support is critical in assisting Ravencoins global adoption, and growth.
-One of Ravencoins greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.
+Multiple language support is critical in assisting Telestaicoins global adoption, and growth.
+One of Telestaicoins greatest strengths is cross-border money transfers, any help making that easier is greatly appreciated.

 See the [Transifex Telestai project](https://www.transifex.com/telestai) to assist in translations.
 You can also join the #translations in [Telestai Discord](https://discord.gg/jn6uhur).